yasufum/spp-tmp/docs/guides/gsg/install.rst

 Confirm DPDK is setup properly
 ------------------------------

-You can confirm if you are ready to use DPDK by running DPDK's sample application. ``l2fwd`` is good choice to confirm it before SPP because it is very similar to SPP's worker process for forwarding.
+For testing, you can confirm if you are ready to use DPDK by running DPDK's sample application. ``l2fwd`` is good example to confirm it before SPP because it is very similar to SPP's worker process for forwarding.

 .. code-block:: console